joewreschnig/auto-minor-mode/README.md

 This package lets you enable minor modes based on file name and contents.
-To find the right modes, it checks filenames against patterns in `auto-minor-mode-alist` and file contents against `auto-minor-mode-magic-list`.
+To find the right modes, it checks filenames against patterns in `auto-minor-mode-alist` and file contents against `auto-minor-mode-magic-alist`.
 These work like the built-in Emacs variables `auto-mode-alist` and `magic-mode-alist`.

 Unlike major modes, all matching minor modes are enabled, not only